LelsersLasers/HouseOfCards/README.md

         - Super enemy numbers and mechanics
     - Play nice with alt-tab
     - Improve aim feel (mouse, arrow keys, joystick)
+    - Better font
+        - And make it visible on mobile
 	- Sound
 	- Other screens?
         - Show settings on pause menu?